MLB reinstates Pete Rose and Shoeless Joe Jackson, making them Hall of Fame eligible

 NEW YORK (AP) — Pete Rose and Shoeless Joe Jackson were reinstated by baseball Commissioner Rob Manfred on Tuesday, making both eligible for the sport’s Hall of Fame after their careers were tarnished by sports gambling scandals.

-Rose’s permanent ban was lifted eight months after his death and comes a day before the Cincinnati Reds will honor baseball’s career hits leader with Pete Rose Night.
+Rose’s permanent ban was lifted eight months after his death and came a day before the Cincinnati Reds will honor baseball’s career hits leader with Pete Rose Night.

-Manfred announced Tuesday that he was changing the league’s policy on permanent ineligibility, saying bans would expire after death.
+Manfred announced Tuesday that he was changing the league’s policy on permanent ineligibility, saying bans would expire at death.
+MLB said 17 individuals had their status changed by the decision, including all eight banned members of the 1919 Chicago Black Sox, former Philadelphia Phillies president Williams D. Cox and former New York Giants outfielder Benny Kauff.

-Under the Hall of Fame’s current rules, it appears the earliest Rose or Jackson could be inducted would be in 2028.
+Under the Hall of Fame’s current rules, the earliest Rose or Jackson could be inducted would be in 2028.

 Rose agreed to a permanent ban on Aug.
 23, 1989, following an investigation commissioned by Major League Baseball concluded Rose repeatedly bet on the Reds as a player and manager of the team from 1985-87, a violation of a long-standing MLB rule.